Infinite joint species distribution models: Proposed Modeling Framework

-The MVP-IBP model described in \eqref{eq:MVP_IBP} and \eqref{eq:mu_tau} provides a general framework that can be used in different settings under appropriate choices of the correlation matrix.
-Here, we propose alternative approaches to model $\bSigma$ for reducing dimensionality and overcoming the inferential challenges of rare species (features).
-Specifically, in Section \ref{sec:post_composite} we describe an approach building on recent computational developments for Bayesian inference on high-dimensional multivariate binary data \citep{chakraborty2022bayesian}, while in Section \ref{sec:comp_factor} we propose an approach based on factor models.
+The \texttt{TRACE} model defined in \eqref{eq:TRACE} and \eqref{eq:mu_tau} provides a general framework that can be used in different settings with appropriate choices of the correlation matrix.
+Here, we propose alternative approaches to model $\Sigma$ for reducing dimensionality and overcoming the inferential challenges of rare species.
+Defining a structure that induces shrinkage in the correlation matrix is essential considering the limited data available for accurately estimating its elements.

+We consider three different models for the correlation matrix $\Sigma$.
+The first assumes a common correlation coefficient for all pairs of species, $\rho_{jj'} = \rho$.
+We induce a prior distribution for $\rho$ by a Gaussian prior for the Fisher transformation of $\rho$: $\zeta =0.5 \log\{(1+\rho)/(1-\rho)\}$ with $\zeta \sim N(0, w_0^2)$.
+In addition to being a simple dependence structure, this formulation effectively reduces the dimensionality of $\Sigma$ and may be realistic in certain contexts.
+For example, a common positive correlation can be induced by including a random intercept $\xi_i\sim N(0,\lambda)$ in \eqref{eq:TRACE} that measures how beneficial the conditions are in general to all the different species under study.

+As a more flexible alternative, we consider the popular Lewandowski-Kurowicka-Joe (\texttt{LKJ}) prior \citep{lewandowski2009generating} for $\Sigma$, which is proportional to $|\Sigma|^{\nu-1}, \nu > 0.$ For $\nu=1,$ the prior is uniform over the set of correlation matrices.
+However, for a large number of sparsely observed species, borrowing information across species through a hierarchical model is important.
+Hence, we also consider a hierarchical shrinkage prior that lets

+where $IG(a,b)$ is an inverse-gamma distribution.
+We also tried a more flexible variation, which modelled the $\zeta_{jj'}$ distribution as Gaussian with an unknown mean and variance, but this did not improve performance so we focus on the simpler zero-mean form.
+In the supplementary materials, we show the marginal prior density for $\sigma_{jj'}$ induced from \eqref{eq:corrH} and provide a figure that plots this density.
+In practice, we observe dramatically better performance for the hierarchical shrinkage prior \eqref{eq:corrH} than for the \texttt{LKJ} prior.